Investors turn on Italy bridge operator after disaster

 “It’s not possible that someone pays a toll to die,” Di Maio said.
 “Those who were supposed to do the maintenance work did not do it properly.
 That bridge should have been closed before this tragedy happened.”

-“The profits that these companies make as monopolies anger many people ... a lot of money should have been invested in security, but instead it went toward dividends.”
+“The profits that these companies make as monopolies anger many people ... a lot of money should have been invested in security, but instead it went towards dividends.”

 Italian rescuers searched for a third day for survivors among slabs of concrete wreckage in Genoa on Thursday.
 Police have not said how many might be still missing in the rubble.